-- Health and welfare plans that include health insurance, pre-tax benefits plans, life insurance and disability plans.
+- Health and welfare (health, dental, vision, pre-tax benefits plans, life and disability insurance plans)

 - Employee of the month/year awards

 At Helios HR, we believe organizations should be intentional in offering a total rewards program to their valued employees.
-When individuals of an organization feel supported by their employer, it becomes a win/win relationship.
-The business investment translates into a longer relationship.
+When employees feel supported by their organization, it becomes a win/win relationship.
+The investment translates into a more loyal, productive and engaged employee.
 The monetary, as well as the non-monetary benefits, are designed to encourage growth in both personal and professional endeavors.

-Visit the following links for more ideas and suggestions on implementing a total rewards program in your organization:
+Visit the following links for more ideas and suggestions on how to implement a total rewards program in your organization: